LivStokes/CS50xNotes/Week0/Project1.md

 Starting from Scratch
-It’s time to choose your own adventure!
-Your assignment, quite simply, is to implement in Scratch, at scratch.mit.edu, any project of your choice, be it an interactive story, game, animation, or anything else, subject only to the following requirements:
+Implement in Scratch, at scratch.mit.edu, any project of your choice, be it an interactive story, game, animation, or anything else, subject only to the following requirements:

 Your project must use at least two sprites (2d character/ object), at least one of which must not be a cat.
 Your project must have at least three scripts total (i.e., not necessarily three per sprite).